Tennessee Municipal Benchmarking Project ... an investment in the future of Tennessee cities.

 How do you answer these questions for your city: “How are we doing?”, “How do we know?”, and “ How can we get better results?”
 Since 2002, MTAS has facilitated the Tennessee Municipal Benchmarking Project to provide a process and product that assist cities in answering these questions.
-TMBP is a member-driven effort where performance and cost indicators are collected, benchmarks are calculated and information is analyzed and discussed by members to identify best practices amongst these Tennessee cities.
-For more information, please Frances Adams-O'Brien, TMBP project manager at email@example.com.
+TMBP is a member-driven effort where performance and cost indicators are collected, benchmarks are calculated, and information is analyzed and discussed by members to identify best practices.

-On March 28th the annual TMBP meeting was held at Paterson Park Community Center in Murfreesboro.
+2017 TMBP Annual March Meeting was help on March 28, 2017 at Peterson Park Community Center in Murfreesboro.
 In addition to our usual business matters and service area committees, Bruce Berger, a management consultant, conducted a course in Lean Six Sigma (LSS) for members.
 All participants received their Yellow Belt in LSS.
 It was a very educational and productive day!

 TMBP Annual Report FY2016

 All other previous reports can be reviewed in MTAS' Knowledgebase.

 Data in Action: Emerging Ideas and Best Practices From TMBP Members

 - TMBP Data Helping to Move the Needle in the City of Knoxville (Russ Jensen, 311 Director, City of Knoxville)

 - What Does the Data Say?
 The City of Athens Utilizes TMBP Data to Evaluate Service Delivery Effectiveness (Matthew Marshall, Director of Purchasing/Risk Manager, City of Athens)